nemo0622/pokeemerald-expansion/README.md

     - Some changes to make old Pokémon more interesting (ex: different Sawsbuck being different types - Spring = Fairy/Grass, Fall = Fire/Grass, etc)
 - NPC quests and more NPC "events" around Hoenn (ex: west of Petalburg, help out a stressed fisherman for a Rod)
     - Also include more fun NPC dialogue, such as some trainers giving you items if you talk to them after battle!
+    - Add all those overworld Pokémon sprites to the map too!
     - "NPC Events" could include something like a festival celebrating a legendary Pokémon in a certain town, with exclusive items and maybe a Pokémon egg distributor!
 - Story enhancements - make Aqua vs Magma conflict clearer + more interesting, bring elements of story improvements and Delta Episode from ORAS, etc.
     - Include involving Wallace and Steven more in the story (maybe replace Scott with Wallace, witnessing your journey?)